Balanced metrics on non-Kahler Calabi-Yau threefolds: constructing balanced metrics on the smoothings

-From now on, we assume that $X_t$ is a smoothing of $X_0$ as defined with $\mathcal X$ the total space of the smoothing.
-We let $\omega_0$ be the balanced metric on $X_{0,sm}$ constructed in the previous section.
+Let $X_0$ be a singular space that is a construction of disjoint $(-1,-1)$-curves; let $\omega_0$ be the balanced metric on $X_{0,\sm}$ constructed in the previous section.
+We suppose $X_t$ is a smoothing of $X_0$ with $\mathcal X$ the total space of the smoothing.

 We begin with the local geometry of $\mathcal X$ near a singular point of $X_0$.
 Let $p\in X_0$ be any singular point that is the contraction of $E=\pi\upmo(p)$.
-Since $X_0$ is a contraction of $(-1,-1)$-curves in $Y$, from the classification of singularities of threefolds, a neighborhood of $p$ in the total family $\mathcal X\to\Delta$ is isomorphic to a neighborhood of $0$ in
+Since $X_0$ is a contraction of $(-1,-1)$-curves in $Y$, from the classification of singularities of threefolds, a neighborhood of $p$ in $X_0$ is isomorphic to a neighborhood of $0$ in